TIBHannover/cross-modal_entity_consistency/README.md

 To download the news images provide the path to the  ```dataset.jsonl``` and run the script with ```--type news```.

-To download the references images of the entities found in dataset, please provide the path to the respective
+To download the references images of the entities found in the dataset, please provide the path to the respective
 ```<entity_type>.jsonl``` and run the script with ```--type entity```

 ### Extraction of Textual Features